My $20,000 PCS to Hawaii Guide: Flights, Hotels, Rental Cars

 I chose to add the insurance option because it's unclear to me if my USAA auto insurance covers Turo rentals.
 Since I rented I learned that my Chase Sapphire Preferred rental insurance covers Turos.

-The annual fee on both Chase Sapphire cards is waived for military.
 I recommend you get either the Chase Sapphire Preferred or the Chase Sapphire Reserve.

 Chase Sapphire Preferred® Card